 - Understand the difference between open-ended questions and closed-ended questions: Before you start putting questions to paper, you need to have absolute clarity on open-ended vs closed-ended questions.
 Your objective of sending out an online survey should be clear, and based on that, you can evaluate the kind of questions you would want to use.
 These are usually used where the feelings and feedback of the customer are highly valued.
 To receive 100% transparent feedback on these questions, make sure that you don’t lead the respondents with your questions and give them complete liberty to fill in whatever they want.

 - Create a list of open-ended questions before curating the survey: Once you get clarity on what are open-ended questions and how to implement them, figure out a list of survey questions that you’d want to use.
-First, you can have a fair share of open-ended questions in your survey, and this number can fluctuate depending on the responses you receive.
+First, you can have a fair share of open-ended questions in your survey, which can fluctuate depending on your responses.

 Examples of open-ended questions like these are extremely popular and give you more value-added insights: